Andreas Krause (footballer, born 1967)

 Andreas "Andy" Krause (born 16 November 1967) is a German former football player and current poker player.
 He played professionally for the Stuttgarter Kickers from 1990 to 1993, including two caps during a time when the club was in the Bundesliga, and then for 1.
 FC Pforzheim.
 He now competes in the World Series of Poker and lives in Weinsberg.
+He has live tournament winnings of $2,400,000.